vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 the bus, the female officer runs through my belongings and accidentally drops my Macbook Air, picks it up and tells me it is alright.
-Obviously I take her word for it because she must be an expert in assessing the state of electronic devices as she is also an expect in singling out which row a the bus from Amsterdam "smells" like it hosts weed-carrying passengers :unamused:.
+Obviously I take her word for it because she must be an expert in assessing the state of electronic devices as she is also an expect in singling out which rows on buses from Amsterdam "smells like they hosts weed-trafficking passengers :unamused:.

 <div class="element img">
   <img src="https://s3.eu-central-1.amazonaws.com/vid.bina.me/img/harassed_in_munich/friend.png" alt="One of the officers that checked me for possession of narcotics next to their unmarked vehicle.">